tq-systems/meta-tq/meta-tq/doc/README.TQMLS102xA.md

 * TQMLS102xA: module
 * MBLS102xA: board

-## Version information for software components
+## Version Information for Software Components

 See [here](./README.SoftwareVersions.md) for the software base versions of bootloader and Linux kernel.

-## Supported machine configurations
+## Supported Machine Configurations

 See top level [README](../README.md) for configurations usable as MACHINE.